Block belief propagation algorithm for two-dimensional tensor networks: blockBP for infinite systems

-\textit{BlockBP for infinite systems.} Finally, we apply BlockBP to compute the ground state of the infinite AFH model as an iPEPS, for which we chose a unit cell size as $2\times 2$ and a block size of $4\times 4$.
-The final energies are computed by embedding the $2\times 2$ iPEPS into a $52\times 52$ finite PEPS with randomly initialized boundaries, and then computing the energy in the center using bMPS (the energies have well converged against the finite PEPS size).
-From the results in \Fig{fig:fig4}, we can see that our precision is on par with the CTM results from Ref.~\cite{PhienOrus2015}, with a computational complexity that is similar to the bMPS algorithm applied to a $4\times 4$ system.
+Finally, we apply blockBP to study infinite quantum and classical systems.
+We first compute the ground state of the infinite AFH model as an iPEPS, for which we chose a unit cell size as $2\times 2$ and a block size of $4\times 4$.
+The final energies are computed by embedding the $2\times 2$ iPEPS into a $52\times 52$ finite PEPS with randomly initialized boundaries, and then computing the energy in the center using bMPS.
+We have verified the correctness of our energy estimate by checking that the resultant energies have well converged against the finite PEPS size.
+From the results in \Fig{fig:fig4}, we can see that our precision is on par with the CTM results from \cRef{PhienOrus2015}, while only requiring a computational complexity that is similar to the bMPS algorithm applied to just a $4\times 4$ system.